jdwhiting/joshuawxyz-microdotblog/README.md

 # joshuawxyz-microdotblog
-Archive of joshuawxyz.micro.blog, to be used to sync micro posts back to my official website
+Archive of joshuawxyz.micro.blog, also hopefully to be used to sync my micro posts back to my official website